hungrepo/slap-etc/README.md

 Authors: Nguyen Hung, Eduardo Cunha, Francisco Branco, Antonio Pascoal, Institute for System and Robotic, IST, Lisbon

-The paper was submited and under review
+The paper was accepted for publication at the Journal of Field Robotic

 More information:
 https://nt-hung.github.io/research/Range-based-target-localization/